Netflix/lemur/docs/administration/index.rst

 Notification Options
 --------------------

 Lemur currently has very basic support for notifications.
+Currently only expiration notifications are supported.
+Actual notification is handling by the notification plugins that you have configured.
+Lemur ships with the 'Email' notification that allows expiration emails to be sent to subscribers.

+Templates for expiration emails are located under `lemur/plugins/lemur_email/templates` and can be modified for your needs.
-Notifications are sent to the certificate creator, owner and security team as specified by the `SECURITY_TEAM_EMAIL` configuration parameter.
+Notifications are sent to the certificate creator, owner and security team as specified by the `LEMUR_SECURITY_TEAM_EMAIL` configuration parameter.

-The template for all of these notifications lives under lemur/template/event.html and can be easily modified to fit your needs.

 Certificates marked as in-active will **not** be notified of upcoming expiration.
 This enables a user to essentially silence the expiration.
-If a certificate is active and is expiring the above will be notified at 30, 15, 5, 2 days respectively.
+If a certificate is active and is expiring the above will be notified according to the `LEMUR_DEFAULT_EXPIRATION_NOTIFICATION_INTERVALS` or
+30, 15, 2 days before expiration if no intervals are set.

 Lemur supports sending certification expiration notifications through SES and SMTP.